Do GPUs Really Need New Tabular File Formats?: Pushing Limits of Parquet for GPUs

 As shown in~\Cref{fig:page-rg}(a), increasing the page count from 1 raises the read bandwidth.
 The gain comes from the decoding kernel running more efficiently.
 However, increasing the page count further does not improve storage bandwidth, a limitation we examine next.
 In the following experiments, we use a page count of 100 as a reasonable choice for kernel grid size.
 There is no single universally optimal page count; the key is simply to avoid small values.

 \begin{insightbox} \highlight[ggbluelight]{\textbf{Insight 1:}} Given the characteristics of GPU decoding kernels, increasing the page count to 100 or above is recommended. \end{insightbox}

 \myparagraph{Improve RG Size.} The GPU I/O stack in GDS behaves quite differently from the CPU I/O stack, leading to a different choice of optimal RG size.
-DuckDB determines its RG size through tailored microbenchmarking~\cite{duckdb-parquet-perf,duckdb-parquet-tips}, producing CCs on the order of 100 KB once compressed and encoded.
+DuckDB determines its RG size through tailored microbenchmarking~\cite{duckdb-parquet-perf,duckdb-parquet-tips}, producing column chunks on the order of 100 KB once compressed and encoded.
 For GDS reads, however, such small I/O units are suboptimal, as MiB-scale transfers tend to be more efficient~\cite{DBLP:conf/damon/TorpLT25,DBLP:journals/pacmmod/BoeschenZB24}.
-This motivates using a much larger RG size so that each CC reaches an I/O size that allows GDS to saturate storage.
+This motivates using a much larger RG size so that each column chunk reaches an I/O size that allows GDS to saturate storage.

 The small I/O size implied by DuckDB's RG size explains why~\Cref{fig:page-rg}(a) stops improving; as shown in~\Cref{fig:page-rg}(b), increasing the RG size beyond 4M rows helps GDS saturate one SSD.
-In the following experiments, we use a larger RG size of 10M rows, as the SSD must remain saturated even when our subsequent techniques further reduce the chunk I/O size.
+In the following experiments, we use a larger RG size of 10M rows, as the SSD must remain saturated even when our subsequent techniques further reduce the I/O size.
 This also reinforces our \highlight[ggbluelight]{Insight 1}: such a large RG naturally requires fine-grained page-level parallelism.

 \begin{insightbox} \highlight[ggorangelight]{\textbf{Insight 2:}} Given the GPU I/O stack, million-row RG sizes are preferred to allow GDS to saturate storage. \end{insightbox}